cziqin/Automating-Stepsizes/README.md

 <b>Result discussion:</b> Fig. a shows that even under nonconvex and nonsmooth objective functions, Algorithm 1 still outperforms DGD and DGM-BB-C. This better performance is attributed to a larger stepsize produced by our Algorithm 1, as illustrated in Fig. b and Fig. c.
 Fig. a also shows that Algorithm 2 with K=1 (i.e., Algorithm 2 without inner-consensus loops) leads to inferior performance compared with Algorithm 1.
 Although increasing K to 10 improves the convergence performance, it also results in an increase in communication complexity and the used wallclock time, as shown in Fig. e and Fig. f.
 In addition, Fig. d, Fig. e, and Fig. f demonstrate that Algorithm 3 with Q=5 achieves the lowest communication complexity and shortest wallclock time among all comparison algorithms.
 However, the reduced communication complexity in Algorithm 3 comes at the price of reduced convergence accuracy compared with algorithms that communicate every time when a gradient descent is conducted (for example, as shown in Fig. a, Algorithm 1, Algorithm 2 with K=1 and K=10, respectively, and DGM-BB-C that execute synchronous communication and computation have a higher convergence accuracy than Algorithm 3 with Q=5).

 >Note: The loss value is presented using its base-10 logarithm for better visualization.
-In addition, all experimental results (e.g., loss, wallclock time, and the average stepsize) will be autonomously saved as `.csv` files in the `./Matrix_factorization/results` directory.
+In addition, all experimental results (e.g., loss, wallclock time, and the average stepsize) will be automatically saved as `.csv` files in the `./Matrix_factorization/results` directory.

 ## Neural network training
 > Note: Please change the directory to [`./Neural_networks`](./Neural_networks) before running the following commands.